-Before the completing of either policy procedure, the student shall retain all rights and privileges as a student unless the President and/or Dean, with the consultation of the Committee, determine that immediate suspension from student rights and privileges or greater on different sanctions is in the best interests of the School.
+Before completing either policy or procedure, the student shall retain all rights and privileges as a student unless the President and/or Dean, with the consultation of the Committee, determine that immediate suspension from student rights and privileges or greater on different sanctions is in the best interests of the School.
 At all times in this process, the School has all rights and obligations otherwise imposed by law to notify law enforcement agencies if appropriate.
 See section on "Immediate Interim Suspension" for more details.